sbmlteam/liblx/docs/quickstart/get-started.rst

 If you want to build the SWIG language bindings, install swig e.g. ``brew install swig``

-In order to be able to run the test code, install check (unit testing library for C) - e.g. ``brew install check``  -> ``/usr/local/Cellar/check/0.15.2/`` in my case.
+In order to be able to run the test code, install ``check`` (unit testing library for C) - e.g. ``brew install check``  -> ``/usr/local/Cellar/check/0.15.2/`` in my case.

-Now clone the liblx repo in a suitable directory, if not done already:
+Now clone the ``liblx`` repo in a suitable directory, if not done already:

 ``git clone https://github.com/sbmlteam/liblx.git``

 #In my case, it creates /Users/matthewgillman/repos/libLX/liblx/ when I do this command in /Users/matthewgillman/repos/libLX/

+Create a virtual environment first.

 In a location outside of the cloned repo, create a directory in which to do the build, e.g.

  ``mkdir build``   -  the results of the build will be in here.
  ``cd build``
  Execute ``cmake``, e.g.